trekhleb/javascript-algorithms/README.md

   * [Integer Partition](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/math/integer-partition)
   * [Maximum Subarray](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/sets/maximum-subarray)
   * [Bellman-Ford Algorithm](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/graph/bellman-ford) - finding shortest path to all graph vertices
-* **Backtracking** - similarly to brute force, try to generate all possible solutions, but each time you generate a solution test if it satisfies all conditions, and only then continue generating subsequent solutions.
-Otherwise, backtrack, and go on a different path of finding a solution
+* **Backtracking** - similarly to brute force, try to generate all possible solutions, but each time you generate next solution you test if it satisfies all conditions, and only then continue generating subsequent solutions.
+Otherwise, backtrack, and go on a different path of finding a solution.
+Normally the DFS traversal of state-space is being used.
   * [Hamiltonian Cycle](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/graph/hamiltonian-cycle) - Visit every vertex exactly once
   * [N-Queens Problem](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/uncategorized/n-queens)
   * [Knight's Tour](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/uncategorized/knight-tour)
-* **Branch & Bound**
+* **Branch & Bound** - remember the lowest-cost solution found at each stage of the backtracking search, and use the cost of the lowest-cost solution found so far as a lower bound on the cost of a least-cost solution to the problem, in order to discard partial solutions with costs larger than the lowest-cost solution found so far.
+Normally BFS traversal in combination with DFS traversal of state-space tree is being used.

 ## How to use this repository